Documentation Index

 database-database-8-1_06_ko

-DB Service management
+Manage DB Service

-While operating a created DB Service, there may come situations where you need to upgrade or change the specifications set initially.
+While operating the created DB Service, there may come situations where you need to upgrade or change the specifications set initially.
 Cloud DB for Cache provides a feature that allows you to change or upgrade certain specifications of a created DB Service with just a few clicks.

 Note

-By default, managing a DB Service is available when the server status is running.
+By default, managing a DB Service is available when the server status is Running.

 To manage DB Service that has been created and is in operation: